Best Plants For a Hanging Basket

 You will most likely have your favorites too, chosen for their own characteristics.
 There are many old fashioned classics, that remind you of your grandmothers house, or ones your Mom grew in her garden.
 I choose some plants, like Mignonette, for their scent.

 However you choose your flowers for baskets, make sure to plant them closely so there are lots of color.
+In a 10 or 12 inch basket, you can easily put in five or six plants, which will make a nice full display.

 New!
 Comments